 Enteric cytopathic human orphan (ECHO) viruses are a group of viruses that lead to gastrointestinal infection and skin rashes.

-Echovirus is one of several families of viruses that affect the gastrointestinal tract collectively called enteroviruses.
+Echovirus is one of several families of viruses that affect the gastrointestinal tract.
+Together, these are called "enteroviruses."
 These infections are common.
-In the US, they are most common in the summer and fall.
-You can catch the virus if you come into contact with stools contaminated by the virus, and possibly by breathing in air particles from an infected person.
+In the United States, they are most common in the summer and fall.
+You can catch the virus if you come into contact with stool contaminated by the virus, and possibly by breathing in air particles from an infected person.

 Serious infections with ECHO viruses are less common, but can be significant.
-As many as 1 in 5 cases of viral meningitis is caused by an ECHO virus.
+For example, up to 1 in 5 cases of viral meningitis (inflammation of the tissue that surrounds the brain and spinal cord) is caused by an ECHO virus.

 You may not have any symptoms.
-Symptoms depend on the site of infection but may include:
+Symptoms depend on the site of infection and may include:

 ECHO virus can be identified from:

-Complete recovery without treatment is expected in patients who have the less severe types of illness.
-Infections of organs such as the heart (pericarditis and myocarditis) may cause severe disease and can be deadly.
+People who have the less severe types of illness should recover completely without treatment.
+Infections of organs such as the heart may cause severe disease and can be deadly.

 Complications vary with the site and type of infection.
-Myocarditis and pericarditis may be deadly while most other types of infection improve on their own.
+Heart infections may be deadly, while most other types of infection improve on their own.

 No specific preventive measures are available for ECHO virus infections other than hand-washing, especially when you are in contact with sick people.
 Currently, no vaccines are available.